kimh/kimh.github.io/source/_posts/2014-04-22-protect-your-secret-key-with-shamirs-secret-sharing.markdown

 ![](/images/polygraph4.jpg)

 Not sure if your line is accurate?
 Yes, it is is difficult to draw the completely same line because it is curving line.
+It doesn't matter because drawing graph is just to help you understand the idea.

 However, by definition, [2 points are sufficient to define a line, 3 points are sufficient to define a parabola](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing#Shamir.27s_secret-sharing_scheme) (Wikipedia)